ssoroka/scheduler_daemon/README.markdown

 As a gem with bundler, add to your ./Gemfile:

     gem 'scheduler_daemon'

+I pretty much assume you chose this option below and prefix most commands with "bundle exec"

 As a plugin: (might be awkward to call the binary to start up the daemon...)